rafalberezin/sixty-four-mods/docs/articles/02-mods.md

 Make the minimized shop even more compact.

-Credits: [YPetremann](https://github.com/YPetremann) - original version of this mod.
+Credits: [YPetremann](https://github.com/YPetremann) - Original version of this mod.

 #### Configuration